A total number of 5,986 votes have been casted up till 21 November 2005!

 Jim Hacker: "Well, you answered all mine anyway."

-Sir Humphrey: "I'm glad you thought so, Minister."
+Sir Humphrey: "I'm glad you thought so, Minister."1.2 The Official Visit

 A pretty narrow victory (31.5% of the votes) for the below foreign affairs option quote: